timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part B-Inspection and Regulation of Vessels/CHAPTER 31-GENERAL.md

 ### §3105.
 Electronic charts
 * (a) SYSTEM REQUIREMENTS.—

-  * (1) REQUIREMENTS.—Subject to paragraph (2), the following vessels, while operating on the navigable waters of the United States, shall be equipped with and operate electronic charts under regulations prescribed by the Secretary of the department in which the Coast Guard is operating:
+  * (1) ELECTRONIC CHARTS IN LIEU OF MARINE CHARTS, CHARTS, AND MAPS.—Subject to paragraph (2), the following vessels, while operating on the navigable waters of the United States, equipped with and operating electronic navigational charts that are produced by a government hydrographic office or conform to a standard acceptable to the Secretary, shall be deemed in compliance with any requirement under title 33 or title 46, Code of Federal Regulations, to have a chart, marine chart, or map on board such vessel:

-    * (A) A self-propelled commercial vessel of at least 65 feet overall length.
+    * (A) A self-propelled commercial vessel of at least 65 feet in overall length.

     * (B) A vessel carrying more than a number of passengers for hire determined by the Secretary.